cybertraining-dsc/fa20-523-337/project/project.md

 #### 3.2.1 Exploratory Data Analysis

 **Browser:** The most popular browser is Google Chrome.
-Also, we noticed second and third best users were using safari and firefox respectively
+Also, it was observed during the analysis that second and third best users were using safari and firefox respectively.

 ![Browser Variable](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/device_browser.png)